Mike Eghan

-Mike Eghan (born 14 March 1936) is a Ghanaian broadcaster, also known as "The Magnificent Emperor".
+Mike Eghan (14 March 1936 – 5 June 2025) was a Ghanaian broadcaster, also known as "The Magnificent Emperor".
 In a career as a disc jockey and radio presenter spanning six decades, Eghan hosted programmes for the Ghana Broadcasting Corporation (GBC) and for the BBC World Service in London.
 He was the master of ceremonies for the historic concert in Ghana Soul to Soul, which took place in Black Star Square in 1971 and showcased many prominent African-American artists alongside Ghanaian musicians.

 Eghan's autobiography, The "Emperor's" Story – From the Centre of the World, was published in 2019.
 In the words of Anis Haffar: "The man's kaleidoscopic knowledge of show business, broadcasting, entertainment and politics is cast in the trenches of personal encounters.
 He shares history from the strategic standpoint of his own roles in the making of it."